 40+ countries.
 A deep love for Africa and Asia, especially Southeast Asia, my home for five years.
 What drives me?

-That opening paragraph didn’t even sound like me, it was reminiscent of so many dull travel articles I had poured over written by people who didn’t reflect me.
-Trying to emulate what I had seen published (and what I wrongly assumed must be good) was not necessarily what people wanted to read.
-Writing is a craft and a journey.
-It’s using my voice.
+That opening paragraph didn’t even sound like me, it was reminiscent of so many dull travel articles I had read, written by people who didn’t reflect me.
+I needed to find my own writer’s voice.

 As a writer and photographer — but also as a woman who travels alone, is a first-generation Canadian and a black sheep — I meet incredible people, see and do extraordinary things.
 I want to tell those stories with captivating photographs and prose that sparkles.
 So join me.
 I have travelled so many miles; there are so many miles to go.